Classic Pesto alla Genovese

 Pesto alla Genovese originates from the Italian port city of Genoa (also Genova).
 Pesto comes from the Italian word “pestare,” meaning “to pound” or “to grind.”
 While pesto is traditionally made with a mortar and pestle, using a food processor saves time and effort.

-How to use pesto alla Genovese
+How to use pistachio basil pesto

 Here are a few other suggestions for what to eat with pesto: